msel-source/mefwriter/README.md

 isn't officially supporiting C#, but the code is provided to show an example of use.

 Compiling this code under C, which is extensively tested on Mac OS X, is relatively simple.
-The files in this repository, as well as the files in the meflib repository, and be compiled using "gcc *.c".
+The files in this repository, as well as the files in the meflib repository, can be compiled using "gcc *.c".

 Multiple channels can be created within one program.
 The example programs only show one channel, but the code is fully object-oriented in the sense that many channels can be created in one program.
 We don't